Android-for-Python/Android-for-Python-Users/README.md

 **Test your Buildozer install by building (`buildozer android debug`) and running [Hello World](https://kivy.org/doc/stable/guide/basic.html#create-an-application) with the default `buildozer.spec` (create this with `buildozer init`).
 I know you just want to see your app run on Android, but this simple first step will provide you will a framework to address any future issues.**

+### Most Common Issues

 Errors during a Buildozer build are usually because the user:

 * Failed to [read the install instructions](https://github.com/kivy/buildozer/blob/master/docs/source/installation.rst), and so failed to install a dependency.

 * Failed to accept the Google License Agreements.

+* Failed to specify requirements

 * Attempted to build an impure Python package.

+### Non-deterministic Behavior

 Buildozer's behavior can be non-deterministic in any of these cases:

 * It is run as root

 * It is run on an NTFS partition mounted on a Linux system.
+WSL users, don't build your app on the Windows partition (`/mnt/c/Users....`).

 * There are Python style trailing comments in the buildozer.spec